rubymanor/vestibule/README.md

 3. Login from the command line: `heroku login`
 4. Create your heroku app: `heroku create`
 5. Add the New Relic add on (requires credit card information): `heroku addons:add newrelic:standard`
+6. Switch to your own branch (or in EuRuKo 2013 case, the `euruko2013` branch) and un-ignore the `config/application.yml` since heroku needs this
-6. Deploy: `git push heroku master`
+7. Deploy: `git push heroku your-branch:master`
-7. Check the app: `heroku open`
+8. Check the app: `heroku open`

 For more info, checkout the [official heroku guide][]